Brownian bridge limit of path measures in the upper tail of KPZ models: Introduction

 for all $|x|, |y|$ and $|x'|, |y'|$ that are of order smaller than $L^{1/2}$.
 Such a quantitative description of coalescence can also be generalized to the positive temperature setting of CDRP, to be discussed shortly.
 Therefore, to have $\pi_0(s)=x_*$ and $\pi_0(t)=y_*$, roughly one just needs to ensure that

-We further have that these two events are nearly independent.
-This is again owing to the above mentioned coalescence which ensures that when $x$ and $y$ are varied, the changes in $\cL(x,s; 0,t)$ and $\cL(0,s; y,t)$ respectively are local and hence are determined by disjoint parts of the environment and the argmax only depends on the changes in the processes.
-We can then estimate the ratio of the probabilities of these events using the same arguments as the one-point case above.
+Observe that the terms $\cL(x,s; 0,t)$ and $\cL(0,s; y,t)$ are still functions of the same temporal strip $[s,t]$.
+As a consequence, these two terms are a priori highly dependent.
+This leads us to one of the key ingredients of our proof, which is to use coalescence to obtain that these processes are in fact essentially independent.
+Indeed, coalescence ensures that when $x$ and $y$ are varied, the changes in $\cL(x,s; 0,t)$ and $\cL(0,s; y,t)$ are local; note that the changes themselves determine the argmax.
+In particular, with high probability, changes in $\cL(x,s; 0,t)$ and $\cL(0,s; y,t)$ are determined by the values of $\cL$ near temporal heights $s$ and $t$, respectively, which are disjoint parts of the environment and therefore approximately independent.
+We can then estimate the ratio of the probabilities of the event $\pi_0(s)=x_*$ and $\pi_0(t)=y_*$ using multi-point versions of the one-point arguments sketched above.

-The proof of coalescence and the induced independence is proven using tools such as the multi-point passage times (which in the setting of the directed landscape is studied in \cite{DZ}) and a shift-invariance symmetry of the directed landscape from \cite{borodin2022shift} (see also \cite{Gal,DauS,zhang2023shift}).
+However, obtaining independence by an explicit use of geodesic coalescence seems challenging, in particular in the positive temperature setting.
+The route we take instead to obtain the above independence crucially makes use of recently developed tools such as the multi-point passage times (which in the setting of the directed landscape is studied in \cite{DZ}) and a shift-invariance symmetry of the directed landscape and CDRP from \cite{borodin2022shift} (see also \cite{Gal,DauS,zhang2023shift}).
+As far as we are aware, this is the first use of the shift-invariance phenomenon to study polymer behavior.
 The details are presented in \Cref{sec:coal}.

 An analogous analysis can also be done for the multi-point joint distributions.
 This accounts for a significant part of the technical effort, particularly in the positive temperature case.
 The last two sections of this paper are devoted to them.